-1. Introduction
+1 Introduction

 Meteorological information has long been provided by television and radio as weather reports scheduled at a fixed timetable giving impersonal information.
-Nowadays there are telephonic systems that offer some personalized information but in an unnatural way.
-Usually these systems offer some menus operated via the telephone keyboard and have a very limited vocabulary.
+Nowadays there are telephonic systems that offer this information but in an unnatural way.
+Usually these systems offer some menus operated via the telephone keyboard and a very limited vocabulary.
 These features condemn the system to failure in the real world due to a lack of naturalness and fluency in the dialogue.
-This kind of systems usually provide general information and are updated less frequently than desired.
+This kind of systems usually provide data more general and updated less frequently than desired.

-The interest and research on interactive speech systems has increased in recent years due to the extended use of telephone information systems.
-We should mention the TRINDI [1] (Task-Oriented Instructional Dialogue) project, which focuses in generic technology for the creation of a dialogue movement engine.
+The interest and research on interactive speech systems has increased in the last years due to the extended use of telephone information systems.
+We should mention the TRINDI[1] (Task-Oriented Instructional Dialogue) project, which focuses in generic technology for the creation of a dialogue movement engine.
 Nowadays there are systems that offer a good level of interaction during the information exchange.
-Some examples are the following: ARISE [2] (Automatic Railway Information Systems for Europe), TRAINS [3], and BASURDE [4] (Spontaneous Speech Dialogue System in a Semantically Restricted Domain), all of them are about railway information, and ATIS [5] (Air Travel Information System), is about flights.
-Some systems are designed to offer meteorological information in a user-friendly way.
-A reference work in this field is the JUPITER [6] project.
+Some examples are the following: ARISE[2] (Automatic Railway Information Systems for Europe), TRAINS[3], and BASURDE[4] (Spontaneous Speech Dialogue System in a Semantically Restricted Domain), all of them about railway information, and ATIS[5] (Air Travel Information System), about flights.
+Only few systems are designed to offer meteorological information in a user-friendly way.
+A reference work in this field is the JUPITER[6] project.

-The system described here provides personalized realtime data, in the Catalan language, on a set of meteorological conditions on each place of the Catalan geography through an easy-to-use natural language interface.
+The system described here provides personalized real-time data, in the Catalan language, on a set of meteorological conditions on each place of the Catalan geography through an easy-to-use natural language interface.
 It also provides an alarm and warning system, based on the same interface, that keeps the user informed on the variables of his/her interest whenever they occur.
 The whole system has been constructed on the basis of VoiceXML (the voice standard promoted by the World Wide Web Consortium), specifically the voice framework and the dialogue manager.
+By building a voice framework based on VoiceXML, the dialogue manager becomes independent not only of the voice technology but also of the application logic.
+The development of this system has been promoted by the Catalan government, aTTemps project, and it is actually running.